redturtle81/SE_test/README.md

 PROJECT LAYOUT:
 ===============
-goto Waynaut_test/src.
-Here there are 4 packages and an engineered_GTFS.java class.
+The original repository  contais 4 packages and an engineered_GTFS.java class.

 The package "engine" contains engineered_GTFS.java, the main controller class which contains main() for execution of this project.

-The package "model" defines various pojo classes for storing the data objects from the GTFS files.
+The package "model" contains *_pojo.java files.
+This files defines defines various pojo classes for storing the data objects from the GTFS files.

 The package "MySqlDB_management" contains:
-"Unziptool" static class used to extract the "raw_data/GTFS.zip" file into "raw_data/GTFS".
+"UnzipTool.java" static class used to extract the "raw_data/GTFS.zip" file into "raw_data/GTFS".

-"ProcessingValue" static class used to process data in mysql database.
+"ProcessingValue.java" static class used to process data in mysql database.

-"MySQLConnection" java class used to get connection to MYSQL database.
+"MySQLConnection.java" java class used to get connection to MYSQL database.

 The data from database could be used for suitable objects creation in "object" package.

-The package "object":
+The package "object" contains Obt_*.java files.
 Classes in this package get data from MYSQL database and create objects of respective classes of "model" package.